open-telemetry/opentelemetry-collector-contrib/exporter/googlecloudexporter/README.md

 ```

 **Note** It is not recommended to use these transformations with the googlecloud
-exporter in a logging pipeline.
+exporter in a logging or trace pipeline.

 The same method can be used for any resource attributes being filtered to metric
 labels, or metric labels which might collide with the GCP monitored resource